Get started with bicycle touring Find your first cycling holiday destination

 Accommodation is plentiful and very cheap along the Visayas coasts, whit some great value beachfront bungalows waiting for you to relax after a long cycling day.
 Another great point for the Philippines is that there’s no language barrier, everybody speaks perfect English here!

-We absolutely advise, though, against cycling in Manila and surroundings.
-The traffic is crazy up there and the stink of the carbon monoxide can choke you.
+We absolutely advise, though, against cycling in Manila and its surroundings.
+The traffic is crazy up there and the stink of carbon monoxide can choke you.